What are diverticula?

 The causes of diverticular disease are not yet fully understood.
 However, some risk factors are known that favor the development of diverticula.
 The protrusions mainly form in areas where the intestinal muscles are weaker and where there is high pressure.
 This applies above all to the sigmoid colon, a special section of the large intestine.
 It runs in a curved S-shape and is located directly in front of the rectum.
 Here the stool exerts very high pressure on the intestinal wall.
 The sigmoid colon is considered the “high pressure zone” of the intestine and protrusions can develop there.

-The following factors can presumably promote diverticula:
+The following factors can presumably favor intestinal particles:

 - Hereditary susceptibility to diverticula in the intestine